-Whether you’re moving or simply decluttering, a garage sale, or yard sale, is an excellent way to get rid of items that have been languishing unused in your house and garage.
+Whether you’re moving or simply decluttering, a yard sale is an excellent way to get rid of items that have been unused in your house and garage.
 And, of course, it’s an ideal way to put some extra money in your pocket.
-But, before you start taping signs around the neighborhood, consider some of these suggestions from some experts at Baylor University.
+But, before you start taping signs around the neighborhood consider some of these suggestions.

-Make your sale fun with such touches as music, balloons and streamers.
-A simple ipod/smartphone with cheap portable speakers works wonders.
+Make your sale fun with such touches as music, balloons, and streamers.
+A simple iPod/smartphone with cheap portable speakers.

 Spread out the workload!
 Get your neighbors involved.
+The large the sale, the more likely you will be able to attract more people.
 Even if they only have a couple items to add, they will appreciate the chance to clean out some of their own clutter.
 Plus, it ensures plenty of helpers — including a lookout for shoplifters.
-It’s always good to get to know your neighbors!

 Written By Summit Mortgage Corporation located in Lakewood, Colorado.